Vortex liquids and the Ginzburg-Landau equation: Proof of Theorem

-In this section we prove estimates of $T_1-T_7$ after averaging in time.
-As in \cite{JSp2} we cannot rely on the Gamma convergence estimates to bound these terms since the square root in $\eta$ pops out.
-Following \cite{JSp2} we establish direct bounds on $j(u)- j(u_\star)$ via a Hodge decomposition and use a time-averaging.
-Unfortunately, since the argument in \cite{JSp2} relies on very different assumptions, we need to reprove several bounds with the worse behavior in the parabolic problem.
-Our primary result in this section is the following bound on all $T_j$'s:
+In this subsection we prove estimates of $T_1-T_7$ after averaging in time.
+As in \cite{JSp2}, a simple bound using Cauchy-Schwarz and the Gamma convergence estimates only results in bounds on $T_5$ and $T_6$ that involve $\sqrt{|\eta|}$.
+To remedy this problem, we follow the idea of \cite{JSp2} and {directly establish bounds} on $j(u)- j(u_\star)$ via Hodge decomposition and time-averaging.
+Our result is \begin{proposition} Suppose $\tau_2 > \delta_\e$ then for all $t\in [\delta_\e, \tau_2]$ and $j \in \{1,\ldots,7\}$